2026 Livestream Agenda

 Sustainable Health Plan Relationships: Financing & Contracting Strategies For Whole Person Care

 As grant funding sunsets, organizations must sustain integration through new payer strategies.
 This session will explore Medicaid managed care contracting, value-based payment pilots, and blended funding approaches.
-Speakers will discuss how to position services for inclusion in medical loss ratios and population health frameworks.
+Panelists will discuss how to position services for inclusion in medical loss ratios and population health frameworks.

 Gilbert Lichstein